theatlasroom/tidbits/programming/frontend-engineering.md

 ### Application architecture

-- SPAs
 - Application state
+- Data fetching
 - Asynchronous (async) communication / events

 <details>
 <summary>Notes</summary>
-One key area of concern for frontend engineers building an application of any considerable size, is ensuring a sound and
+One key area of concern for frontend engineers building an application of any considerable size, is ensuring a sound and extensible application structure.
 </details>

 #### Application state